nonplayer/hammercrawl/hc_core_player_3_rules.md

 You'll need to know the following basic terms.
 There are more to follow, but these will get you started:

-* **Attack Dice:** How many D20s you can roll in attempts to cause damage to your opponent.
+* **Combat Dice:** How many D20s you can roll in attempts to cause damage to your opponent.
 * **Damage:** An abstract currency of applied murder, caused by weapons being used for their primary purposes.
 * **Defense:** Provided mainly by armour, this is the target number for attacks against you.
 * **Hit Die:** Your Class's core damage die, used to determine hit points and also to cause damage.